Skip to content

 Besides shopping, this really is a great place for photos.
 Whether you just want a pic for Instagram or you’re looking for that perfect group shot, the open spaces and striking interior make for a perfect setting.

 One great photo op is to go up to the second level and shoot across the main transit hall so you can capture the steel ribs of the roof above.
+See what I mean in the photo above, another one taken on a tour.

-The Best Way (and Time) to Visit the Oculus
+The Best Way (And Time) To Visit the Oculus

 With the heavy amounts of commuters coming through the Oculus each morning and afternoon, the best time to visit is really any time outside of rush hour.
 During the week, you’ll find it the least crowded from 11 a.m.-3 p.m. and then again after 7 p.m.